-This guide tries to help you make sense of the whole picture.
-The news environment has 3 big areas:
+This guide tries to help you make sense of the whole news environment.
+When you encounter news, ask yourself these questions:

-Use this guide to learn more about the three areas of the news environment, and find tools to help you account for how each one of these areas affects the quality and accuracy of the news you find and share.
+Use this guide to learn more about how to answer these questions, and find tools to help you account for how each one of these areas affects the quality and accuracy of the news you find and share.